-The Commission shall issue its permit, denial, or determination within 21 calendar days of the close of the hearing or meeting, unless the applicant authorizes an extension in writing.
+The Commission shall issue its decision as a permit, Order of Conditions, denial, Order of Resource Area Delineation, or Determination of Applicability within 21 calendar days of the close of the public hearing or public meeting, unless the applicant authorizes an extension in writing.
 The Commission shall take into account the extent to which the applicant has avoided, minimized and mitigated any adverse effect to the interests of this bylaw.
 Each case will be considered on its own merits.
 Due consideration shall be given to any demonstrated hardship on the applicant by reason of denial, as presented at the public hearing or public meeting.
-The Commission may, in an appropriate case, combine the permit issued under this bylaw with the Order of Conditions, Order of Resource Area Delineation, or Determination of Applicability issued under the Wetlands Protection Act (G.L.
-Ch.
+The Commission may, in an appropriate case, combine the permit, Order of Conditions, Order of Resource Area Delineation, or Determination of Applicability issued under this bylaw with the Order of Conditions, Order of Resource Area Delineation, or Determination of Applicability issued under the Wetlands Protection Act (G.L. c.
 131 §40) and regulations (310 CMR 10.00).